aytch4k/id-vault/README.md

 ## Project Structure

-- `src/contexts/`: Contains context providers for Web3Auth and WalletConnect
+- `src/`: Source code for the application
-- `src/components/`: React components for the wallet interface
+  - `components/`: React components for the wallet interface
+  - `contexts/`: Context providers for Web3Auth and WalletConnect
-- `public/`: Static assets and HTML template
+- `public/`: Static assets

 ## Security Considerations